Toto Tvalavadze

 Arrowhead CLI

-Arrowhead (on GitHub) is the plain-text search engine and agent bridge for my Obsidian vault.
-It keeps everything indexed for humans and AI alike, combining fast full-text search, semantic vectors, and graph analytics under one CLI.
+Arrowhead (on GitHub) helps AI agents and command-line tools make sense of my Obsidian vault.
+It keeps Markdown notes indexed around the clock, combining fast full-text search, semantic vectors, graph analytics, time-based context, and metric queries under one CLI and MCP surface.
 Arrowhead is part of Plaintext Commons—my broader effort to build file-native thinking systems—with a public site forthcoming at plaintextcommons.org.

 I built Arrowhead after years of bouncing between note-taking apps that locked away structure, links, and history.
 Plain text stayed the only constant, so the tool had to respect the folder as the source of truth.
-Arrowhead rewrites my earlier Synapse/Soma tools in Rust, trading a single-purpose search utility for a platform that feels at home on the command line, runs an always-on daemon, and speaks to AI agents like Claude and other that can help manage the corpus.
+Arrowhead rewrites my earlier Synapse/Soma tools in Rust, trading a single-purpose search utility for a platform that feels at home on the command line, runs an always-on daemon, and speaks to AI agents like Claude, Codex, and OpenClaw.

 How Arrowhead works